Language Science Major:

 Span 113B: Intro to Spanish Linguistics

 The 3x level of any non-English language or any advanced level non-English language course.
-(Advanced non-English language courses are those requiring the highest level course in the relevant 2x sequence as a prerequisite.)
+Advanced non-English language courses are those requiring the highest level course in the relevant 2x sequence (or above) as a prerequisite.
 Note: May be used more than once.
-For example, a student could use Span 3A and Span 3B to satisfy both courses in section II.
-In addition, if a student places out of the 3x level in a language, then the Natural/Formal language requirement is satisfied by the 3x courses placed out of.
+For example, a student could use Span 3A and Span 107 to satisfy both courses in section II.
+In addition, if a student places out of the 3x/advanced level in a language, then the Natural/Formal language requirement is satisfied by the 3x/advanced courses placed out of.

 Ling 102/CompSci 162: Formal Languages and Automata